Azure/ArcOnAVS/README.md

-# Helper script for enabling ARC on Azure VMWare Solution
+# Helper script for enabling ARC on Azure VMware Solution

-This helper script is provided to help you simplify the onboarding to the preview of ARC on Azure VMWare Solution.
+This helper script is provided to help you simplify the onboarding to ARC on Azure VMware Solution.

 ## Arc on AVS public doc